getify/foi-lang/formalization-work/Syntactic-Grammar.md

 AndBinExpr       := CompareDispatch (_ AndOp _ CompareDispatch)+;

 (* Compare tier has two iter forms:
-   - TypeCompareBinExpr handles ?as/!as, whose RHS is a NamedType (allowing NativeType keywords like `int`/`bool` alongside Identifier/BuiltIn).
+   - TypeCompareBinExpr handles ?as/!as.
+RHS admits two shapes:
+     BraceNarrowing (§16) for Effect-kind OR-union narrowing
+     (`x ?as Effect.<Ask, Retry>`, spec §6.3.1's brace form at the standalone binary site); or NamedType for bare-or-dotted names including NativeType keywords like `int`/`bool`.
+PEG: try BraceNarrowing first, backtrack to NamedType on absence of `.<...>` suffix — same pattern as DoLoopComprLHS (§16) and DepCondBoolExpr's AsTypeOp arm (§14).
 Flat binary, non-iterated — `x ?as int ?as bool` requires parens, semantically unclear without them.
    - CompareBinExpr handles ?in/!in/?has/!has and all symbolic compare ops, with regular expression RHS and left-fold iteration.